cdktf/cdktf-provider-okta/docs/groupRule.python.md

 - *Type:* str

+The expression type to use to invoke the rule.
+The default is `urn:okta:expression:1.0`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/group_rule#expression_type GroupRule#expression_type}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/group_rule#expression_type GroupRule#expression_type}

 ---